keybase/book-content/00-getting_started/01-privacy.md

 {% set section_title = "Privacy" %}

-## Keep private stuff private
+## Privacy on Keybase
 Your messages and files on Keybase are end-to-end encrypted.
 Not even Keybase can access them.

 But accounts on Keybase can’t be totally private.
 And some public info can’t be totally deleted.
-To hopefully avoid any confusion or embarrassing moments, we’re gonna lay it all out.
+To help avoid any confusion or embarrassing moments, we’re gonna lay it all out.

 ### Your data is your data
 You can and should read our whole [privacy policy](https://keybase.io/docs/privacypolicy).
 It’s not too long and you can skip around to find the info that’s most important to you.